-- Dopamine may be used as an inotrope (>2 μg/kg/min, i.v.) in AHF patients with low blood pressure. - Low doses of dopamine may be used to improve renal blood flow and diuresis in decompensated HF patients with hypotension and low urine output.
-II b (C)
+- Dopamine may be used as an inotrope (>2ug/kg/min,i.v.) in AHF patients with hypotension. - Infusion of low doses of dopamine may be used to improve renal blood flow and diuresis in decompensated HF patients with hypotension and low urine output.

-ESC AHFS guideline
+II b (C) ESC AHFS guideline